elucian/bee/syntax/composite.md

 ⎣ 7  8  9 ⎦
 ```

-## Set
+## Data set

-A set is a sorted collection of unique values.
+A data set is a sorted collection of unique values.

 ```** user define a set
 type NS: {N} <: Set; //Natural set